akkeris/daedalus/README.md

         --enhance-graphiql --dynamic-json
 ```

 Will start the graphql API end point.
+To install postgraphile see: https://github.com/graphile/postgraphile

 ## Contributing